 PGAL is serving as architect of record for the project, which is pursuing LEED certification.

 - 57,000-square-foot museum building

-- Project will expand exhibition spaces, classrooms, library, theater, and offices
+- Project expands exhibition spaces, classrooms, library, theater, and offices

-- Expansion will enable museum to broaden its community outreach
+- Expansion enables the museum to broaden its community outreach